 ADC+ supports an array of network device vendors and IT services providers and facilitates seamless orchestration.
 It also works in any environment – on-premise, private, hybrid, multi-clouds, and microservices deployments.

 It drives context-aware automation

 For a platform to be truly powerful, it has to be intuitive.
-AUTOMATION+ provides closed-loop, analytics-driven, event-based automation that’s designed to keep manual interference to the minimum.
-AUTOMATION+ continuously scans the network for problems, and when it detects one, it automatically applies the appropriate pre-engineered solution, thereby remediating it in minutes.
+ADC+ provides closed-loop, analytics-driven, event-based automation that’s designed to keep manual interference to the minimum.
+ADC+ continuously scans the network for problems, and when it detects one, it automatically applies the appropriate pre-engineered solution, thereby remediating it in minutes.